The Black Country, once a landscape of furnaces, foundries and fire.

 Steve Melia was a member of the management committee of Jubilee Arts.
 Today he serves as a Sandwell councillor.
 With a keen interest in local history and culture, he regularly makes presentations about Black Country dialect, and this is an extract from a talk he did at West Bromwich library

-Barry Matthews first came to the Black Country in the 1970’s.
+Barry Matthews first came to the Black Country in the 1970s.
 As an accountant he worked with many factories locally.
-He was closely involved with the establishment of the Arts Lab in Birmingham, and later did the accounts for a number of local arts organisations and freelance artists.
+He was closely involved with the establishment of the innovative Arts Lab in Birmingham, and later did the accounts for a number of local arts organisations and freelance artists, including Jubilee.
 Here he reflects on his first impressions of the area.